 Not The Best for Outdoor Flying

-Whenever I’m flying outdoors, I always reach for the brushless whoop.
-Brushed whoops are capable of flying outside, but brushless whoops have that extra power to make flying in horizon or manual mode just that little more enjoyable.
+Whenever I’m flying outdoor, I always reach for the brushless whoop.
+Brushed whoops are capable of flying outside, but brushless whoops have that extra power to make flying just that little more enjoyable.

 More Raw Power!!

 As Jeremy Clarkson would say, more power = more fun.

 Brushless motors feel like they have a lot more juice, making outdoor tracks and freestyle exploring a lot of fun.
 This can however make it slightly more tricky flying precisely indoors, but for flying in open space and it’s a no-brainer.